Cinco - Step 3

 non-DI/non-IoC work, and learned DI, you've adjusted your thinking from "what do I need" to "what will I need".
 In the

-functional world, this is done through a concept called the Reader
+functional world, this is done through a concept called the Reader monad.
+The basic concept is as follows:

 - We have a set of dependencies that we establish and set up in our code.